Dangabit/MugTogether/README.md

 [List of Functions]
 Currently, the users are able to perform the following functions:
-Search by Module
+- Search by Module:
 Users are able to search for all the public questions for a certain module.
-Pull to MyQuestions
+- Pull to MyQuestions:
 Users are able to copy a question they found interesting into their personal collection.
 They can then modify these questions however they like, adding in their own thought process and tags.
 These duplicated questions will not show up in the question bank.
-Report / Flag
+- Report / Flag:
 Users are able to report questions for review by the admins.
 Currently, there is no implementation of any admins.
-Difficulty Rating
+- Difficulty Rating:
 Users are able to provide other users a gauge of the difficulty of the question, by rating it.

 [Implementation]